-But, beyond issues of macroeconomic management, we have also learned that economic successful development strategies have much to do with the role of government and the exercise of political authority in a society for the management of its resources.
+But, beyond issues of macroeconomic management, we have also learned that successful economic development strategies have much to do with the role of government and the exercise of political authority in a society for the management of its resources.
 It matters a great deal whether governments are accountable to their respective populations.
-Investors seem to care enormously whether judges and courts are reasonably independent or whether they are up for sale.
+Investors seem to care enormously iudges and whether courts reasonably independent or whether they are up for sale.
 Do businesses have to pay bribes to clear goods through customs or to settle their taxes?
 Do governments show favouritism in their decisions or are they fairly even-handed in their relations with the private sector?
 Are public resources being allocated to public health and education or rather to wasteful projects or unproductive expenditures?
 On all of these issues there is much to do in the Arab world.